Scope, Risk, and Assumption in Project Management

 Making assumptions set benchmarks that are often revisited during the project to aid the project team in staying within scope, on time and within budget.
 But what happens when assumptions are wrong?
 This is where risk comes into play.

 Once you’ve built your scope and identified the assumptions that are behind the scope and estimates, you will want to begin assessing areas of risk.
 Risk is the same in project management as it is in the real world; it is a hazard or chance that can create damage.
-(Note: the Project Management Institute and the Project Management Body of Knowledge-PMBOK offer detailed definitions of risks and types and identify the framework for project risk management.)

 All projects contain risk and if you are the project manager or project owner, it’s not only your responsibility to anticipate risk but it’s also your job to communicate the potential impact of those risks to the project team and to prepare to mitigate the risks.